Equiatchon/Student-Management-System/README.md

 <!-- UL -->
 * git clone https://github.com/MrEx69/Student-Management-System.git

+* create a database and name it sms
 * composer install
 * create .env file
 *  copy the .env.example and paste to .env